ganeshrajadev/awesome-python/README.md

 ## Day 8: update_gnome_wallpaper.py
 - This script will randomly select an image file from a folder of files and update the wallpaper in ubuntu

+## Day 9: check_site_live.py
+- This script checks if a site is active or not in the given intervals. if it's down it sends a notification.